 In addition, ask if the service gives members the ability to get a quote for their car (trade-in or cash offer) right through the site.
 Remember, simplicity is the goal!

-“Show me the Carfax!”
+Carfax or AutoCheck (Experian).
 Knowing the history of a vehicle before buying helps your members and also protects your collateral.
-Most car buying services offer and have links to Carfax where members may purchase a history ($39.95).
+Most car buying services offer and have links to these services where members may purchase a history ($39.95).